JeffersonLab/et/README.md

 .                    | (takes precedence over --prefix or default location) scons --bindir=<dir> | copy executable files to directory <dir> when doing install .                    | (takes precedence over --prefix or default location)

-You can see these options by running "scons -h"

 Note that currently only Linux and Darwin (Mac OSX)